List of Naruto characters: Orochimaru

-Orochimaru (大蛇丸) is a criminal who served as the main villain of Part I, having previously affiliated with the Akatsuki.
+Orochimaru (大蛇丸) is an S-ranked criminal who served as the primary antagonist of Part I of the Naruto series, having previously affiliated with the Akatsuki.
 He was a former Hidden Leaf Ninja and Hiruzen's student alongside his teammates Jiraiya and Tsunade, who are revered as the Legendary Sannin.
 Orochimaru's desire for immortality, so he can learn every jutsu in existence, led him to experimenting on fellow ninja before establishing his own ninja village, the Hidden Sound Village, as his personal laboratory, to continue his work while amassing a personal army to destroy Konoha.
 His immortality technique involves transferring his consciousness between different host bodies every few years, with his intent to acquire the body of Sasuke Uchiha being his driving motivations throughout most of the series.
 Following end of Part II, through kept under watch by Yamato, Orochimaru renounced his personal war against the Hidden Leaf Village.
 He has since created Mitsuki.

-Kishimoto emphasized Orochimaru's role as a villain by giving him a "pasty and sickly" complexion as part of his theme of distinguishing villains from the protagonists.
-Because of his different host bodies and the disguises he assumes, a panoply of voice actors are used for Orochimaru; his voice actor for his normal form in the Japanese anime is Kujira, and his corresponding English voice actor is Steven Blum, except in the spin off Rock Lee and His Ninja Pals, where he is voiced by Vic Mignogna.